yocichenyx/yociX/README.md

 # yociX
 A tool for operating Excel(*.xlsx) files, import replace contents and used to directory.

-Scene : if you have directory which have many *xlsx file and you need to replace something of the *xlsx,
+Scene : if you have directory which have many *xlsx file and you need to replace something of the *xlsx.

 ### file structure
 ##### yociX.py